markpahulje/CSharpGetImageBitDepth/README.md

 # CSharpGetImageBitDepth

-Gets the colloquial "Bit Depth" of an image, but techically gets the bits per channel.
+Gets the colloquial "Bit Depth" of an image, but technically gets the bits per channel.

-This sample solution illustrates the shortcomings of standard windows image library and uses a third party SharpDX lib to get image pixelformat, and thus the "bit depth" of an image.
+This sample solution illustrates the shortcomings of standard windows image library and uses a third party SharpDX lib to get image pixel format, and thus the "bit depth" of an image.
 It seems to be the only library that works consistently, in regards to getting the correct info for an image.

 This is custom solution is provided for bits per pixel for an image which is really report bits per channel, but commonly misinterpreted.
 See below.